COMMUNITY SUPPORT SERVICES, INC

 Understanding the Placement Process

 The first step in the placement process is eligibility determination.
-You will contact your assigned Community Center Board (this is determined by the county in which you live) to begin the eligibility process.
-Specific information about this process is available through your assigned Community Center Board.
+You will contact your assigned Case Management Agency/Community Center Board (follow the link above to determine which CMA/CCB you are assigned to) to begin the eligibility process.
+Specific information about this process is available through your assigned Case Management Agency/Community Center Board.
 Once eligibility is determined, you will be placed on a waiting list until funding is available for your needs.
-When funding is available for you, you will be contacted by your Community Center Board.
-Your Community Center Board will explain the type of services that are now available for you.
+When funding is available for you, you will be contacted by your Case Management Agency/Community Center Board.
+Your Case Management Agency/Community Center Board will explain the type of services that are now available for you.
 Service examples include but are not limited to: Comprehensive Services; Supported Living Services; Community Integrated Employment, etc. Now that funding is available for you and you understand the type of services that you are eligible for, your next step is to choose a ‘Service Agency’ to provide your services.
-Your Community Center Board is responsible to make you aware of all of the Service Agencies that are available.
-You have the right to review and visit agencies until you find one that you believe will meet your needs.
+Your Case Management Agency/Community Center Board is responsible to make you aware of all of the Service Agencies that are available.
+You have the right to review and visit agencies (PASA) until you find one that you believe will meet your needs.

 How to Select an Agency